craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 You have spent your life before adventure in the [[Northern Quillbuck Jungle]] under the protection of the [[Beasts Righteous]].
 Outside influences had great difficulty reaching you, but the Jungle and its influences had no such issues.

 You gain +2 to your Constitution Score and +1 to your Dexterity Score.
-You are proficient in the Acrobatics and Survival Skills.
-You know
+You are proficient in the Acrobatics, Nature, and Survival Skills.
+You know [[Golopak (language)]].

 In addition,